ripple/ripple-rest/README.md

 #### 5. Optional connection to persistent data store

-The `simply` instance can be created with a connection to a persistent database to maintain the pending transaction queue and account activity log even if the process dies.
+The `Simple` instance can be created with a connection to a persistent database to maintain the pending transaction queue and account activity log even if the process dies.

 ```js